Best Michigan Online Sports Betting Apps

 Taxes and fees for Michigan online sports betting are competitive

 State politicians can sometimes get big eyes when looking at potential revenues from legalizing gambling.
-There’s no doubt sports betting is big business and legislators want to get the largest possible slice of the pie.
+There’s no doubt Michigan sports betting online is big business and legislators want to get the largest possible slice of the pie.
 They have a monopoly power to grant or refuse licences, so why not squeeze as hard as possible?

 Two reasons why not.
 Experience in other jurisdictions shows that there’s a sweet spot for tax rates that generates the maximum revenues.
 There’s a second sweet spot which provides the most attractive offer to bettors to entice them away from offshore alternatives.